zachwe/tortoise-tts/README.md

 In this tab, you can find some helper utilities that might be of assistance.

-For now, an analog to the PNG info found in Voldy's Stable Diffusion Web UI resides here.
-With it, you can upload an audio file generated with this web UI to view the settings used to generate that output.
-Additionally, the voice latents used to generate the uploaded audio clip can be extracted.

-If you want to reuse its generation settings, simply click `Copy Settings`.

-To import a voice, click `Import Voice`.
-Remember to click `Refresh Voice List` in the `Generate` panel afterwards, if it's a new voice.
+This serves two purposes:
+* as a voice importer for normal WAVs:
+	- simply drag an audio file you want to add as a voice, specify the voice name you want to save it to, then click `Import Voice`.
+	- if enabled and available, this will also attempt to clean up a voice sample by running it through `voicefixer` (for some reason if you need this)
+* as an analog to Voldy's Stable Diffusion Web UI for viewing generation metadata from a sample generated with my fork.
+	- simply drag a sound file generated through this fork, and it'll automatically grab the metadata and the voice latents used (if exported)
+	- to use that file's voice latents, simply click `Import Voice`, and it'll save to the voice folder specified (or the original voice, if not specified)

 ### Settings